dallen4/flare-compiler/README.md

-# flare-compiler
+# volt-compiler
-A compiler that translates easy to read .flare syntax into .rules (Firebase Security Rules) syntax
+A compiler that translates easy to read .volt syntax into .rules (Firebase Security Rules) syntax